enear/extreme-program/README.md

  - [Install Bower on your machine](https://bower.io/#install-bower)
  - [Install MongoDB on your machine](https://www.mongodb.com/download-center#community)
    - Note: Set up MongoDB environment
-     - Create a Folder on "C:\data\db" to old the db files or set your dbpaths
+     - Create a Folder on "C:\data\db" to hold the db files (or set your dbpaths)
      - Launch your DB process, i.e. Windows: "C:\Program Files\MongoDB\Server\3.2\bin\mongod.exe"

 2. Download Code Dependencies
    - Run `npm install` on the root folder
    - Run `bower install` on the root folder

-3. Configure your server
+3. Set your configurations
    - Add a `config.js` to your root folder
    - Copy the following into the file and edit accordingly:
  ```javascript